ombadr/Windows-Server-Contabo-VPS/README.md

-# Windows 10 on a Contabo VPS - Installation Guide
+# Windows Server on a Contabo VPS - Installation Guide

 ## Introduction